Let’s Rise for Organic Rice!

 In February 2020, Amrita SeRVe took a fundamental step toward a more regenerative, healthier and organic form of agriculture.
 The tribal community in the village of Sadivayal (located in the heart of Bholapetti Reserve Forest, Coimbatore District, Tamil Nadu) received Organic-Agriculture certification, becoming the first Amrita SeRVe farmers’ group to obtain this status.
 Their certification is with regards to the production of mixed vegetables, mango and rice.

 The process of certification began in 2018.
-Since then, Amrita SeRVe and the Sadivayal farmers have worked together with the common goal of cultivating healthy, organic, high-quality rice and vegetables, while at the same time restoring the land and soil to the standards set by the National Program for Organic Production (NPOP).
+Since then, Amrita SeRVe and the Sadivayal farmers have worked together with the common goal of cultivating healthy, organic, high-quality rice and vegetables, while at the same time restoring the land and soil to the standards set by the National Programme for Organic Production (NPOP).

 Amrita SeRVe has collaborated with Sadivayal farmers in growing organic products since 2016.
 Together they registered under the Cooperative Society Act, with the name Amrita Vyavasayam Kulu and opened a joint bank account.
 Through the collaboration, it was Amrita SeRVe’s intention to help the Sadivayal farmers become economically independent and autonomous in terms of decision making.
 Previously they had been locked into conventional farming methods, and this had resulted in financial losses.
 The farmers found themselves in debt and consequently were forced to abandon their fields.